ADA502-FireGuard/dynamic-frcm/README.md

 The project git repository is publicly available on [Github](https://github.com/ADA502-FireGuard/dynamic-frcm).
 The Docker repository can be found at [DockerHub](https://hub.docker.com/r/alexbringh/fireguard-v-0-1-0/).

+This FireGuard project .... database .... testing .... docker/containerization/orchestration/deployment ...
+CI/CD ... middleware?...
+RESTful degree (level)...
+Architecture?

+FireGuard is a a type of software referred to as middleware....
+It connects several APIs together with ... does calculations...

+We currently provide these security measures (HTTPS) and have begun implementing authentication through keycloak....

 ## Getting started

 There are mainly two recommended ways of getting the service running on your machine.
 You can either clone the Git repository or grab the Docker image.
 We describe the required steps to both approaches below.